EMMC-ASBL/tripper/docs/dataset/prefixes.md

 Predefined prefixes
 ===================
-All prefixes listed on this page are defined in the [default JSON-LD context].
+All namespace prefixes listed on this page are defined in the [default JSON-LD context].
+See [User-defined prefixes] for how to extend this list with additional namespace prefixes.

 * adms: http://www.w3.org/ns/adms#
 * dcat: http://www.w3.org/ns/dcat#